Sunday, November 30, 2008

 The West Coast Wu-Tang

 Back in the mid-nineties I spent most of my teenage years in apathy of the school events and socializing, devoting most all of my time to my skateboarding passion.
 I must have spent every dime I made from bagging groceries and cooking hoagies on skateboard videos (old school VHS).
-The great thing about all those videos was that the pros got to choose their favorite songs to play during their featured montages of tricks, which ranged from punk to hip hop and even a little country.
-I discovered Hieroglyphics when a commercial (yes, some of these videos even had advertisements) for a snowboard company had one of the dopest underground hip hop tracks I had ever heard.
-That track turned out to be a song featuring Del tha Funky Homosapien called "At The Helm".
-I immediately tracked down the album and digested it front to back every day for months afterward.
+The great thing about all those videos was that the pros got to choose their favorite songs to play during their featured montage of tricks, which ranged from punk to hip hop and sometimes even country.

 You Never Knew